jamesplease/router-comparison/README.md

 - [Stateman](https://github.com/leeluolee/stateman)
 - StateRouter\*

-\*This is a new standalone router that I'm building.
+\*This is a new stand-alone router that I'm building.

 #### Inspirations

-I'll often draw comparisons between particular routers, and that's usually because one of them was directly inspired by the other.
+Throughout this document, I'll often draw comparisons between routers.
+This is usually because one of them was inspired by, and modeled after, the other.
+For this reason, their differences are of particular interest to me.

 Ember's router is the first nested router that I know of.
 UI-Router came shortly after, but it was largely an independent endeavor.
 Nevertheless, both share similarities with one another, which is to be expected